 1: REGIONAL OPPORTUNITIES

-Every region in German is different and offers its own unqiue opportunities for startups.
+Germany is Europe’s biggest market and offers many advantages for startups.
+Within Germany, every region has developed its own key value preposition.
 While Berlin is known to be the startup hub of Germany, particularly being home to a high number of green startups, Munich is home to many startups operating in the mobility & insurance space.
 Hamburg on the other side hosts large numbers of companies active in the logistic fields.
-During the “REGIONAL OPPORTUNITIES” sessions, we will conduct a deep dive into the different regions of Germany to give you useful information on hand to chose your dream location in Germany.
+During the “REGIONAL OPPORTUNITIES” sessions, we initially provide an overview of the German startup ecosystem and its advantages and will then conduct a deep dive into the different regions of Germany to give you useful information on hand to chose your dream location in Germany.
 Additionally, you will have the chance to interact with different actors from the regions.

 Setting up a business is not an easy task and brings along various rules & regulations.
 In Germany you can chose from a range of legal forms best suited for your intended business purpose.
 During the “SETTING UP A BUSINESS” sessions, we will provide you insights on legal requirements while setting up a business and will support you in identifying the best-suited legal form for your operations in Germany.